Αθλητικά παπούτσια από δέρμα εξωτικών ζώων σχεδιάζονται για celebrities που

 The majority of crocodiles killed for their skin are bred and reared on farms.
 But every year more than 90,000 are also killed in the wild.

+A further 225,000 are ‘ranched’.
+This is where they are monitored in their natural environments and then brought on to farms for slaughter.
 Animal rights campaigners say the crowded pens in which the reptiles are kept cause great stress.
 They are unable to swim away to quiet areas, as they would in the wild.
 There is no mud for them to lie in or grass to hide in.
 Their natural instincts to hunt are denied and they develop abnormalities and deformities because they can’t walk or swim.

-After just three years, their short lives come to a brutal end — the usual method of killing will be a bullet
+After just three years, their short lives come to a brutal end — the usual method of killing will be a bullet.

 The crocodiles are grabbed by workers and their snouts bound before being dispatched with a rifle.
 A direct shot to the brain, which is encased in a 2cm-thick skull, is far from guaranteed.